-In attendance: (out of 11) Board: Eric Busch (by phone), John Hayden, Karen Monroe, Alice Publow, Dede Ranger, Bob Reynolds, Ed Sick, Diane Willey
+In attendance: (board total is 10): Eric Busch, Joe Carlson, John Hayden, Karen Monroe, Alice Publow, Dede Ranger, Bob Reynolds, Ed Sick, Diane Willey

 Minutes from last meeting